Eggers ImagesPhotographer Male Costa Mesa, California, US My MM URL: http://www.modelmayhem.com/TopTweens

 All models under the age of 18 must have parental approval to shoot, and a parent or legal guardian (not just a boyfriend or girlfriend, older sibling, other relative or neightbor) has to be present at the shoot.
 Before I made that rule, I frequently had younger models come older sisters and brothers, sometimes with an aunt, even a couple of times with school or family friends.

 A model release signed by a parent or legal guardian is required for each shoot.
-Parent can not orally assign the right to sign a release to anybody else, and still have that release be valid.
+Parents can not orally assign the right to sign a release to anybody else, and still have that release be valid.
 I won't shoot a model without a parent present, even if she's close to being 18.

 Both parents are welcome to come to shoots.
 In most cases, though, having other siblings along for the shoot is not a good idea, unless they also are modeling.
 Siblings tend to distract younger models, making them lose focus and reduce their attention span.